-In 2021, we’re celebrating each of the first five days of Media Literacy Week by highlighting four digital media literacy core competencies - use, understand, engage, access - and putting a special focus on skills to verify online information.
+We celebrate each day of Media Literacy Week by highlighting aspects of digital media literacy - use, understand, engage, access - and putting a special focus on skills to verify online information.
 On this page, learn more about the five themes and explore some suggested resources to use and share throughout the week!

 Use represents the skills needed to safely and effectively use media, computers and the internet.